egnascimento/MobileHealthy/README.md

 For using GIT is necessary the instalation of Git aplication.

-Mandatory having Node.js installed to run this application.
+Mandatory having Node.js and also Android Studio installed to run this application and its integration.

 #### REDIS DATABASE